David Gelb: Life and career

 Gelb was born in Manhattan, New York City.
-He attended the Columbia Grammar & Preparatory School and graduated from the University of Southern California.
 His father is Peter Gelb, the general manager of the Metropolitan Opera; his paternal grandfather was Arthur Gelb, a former managing editor of The New York Times.

+Gelb attended the Columbia Grammar & Preparatory School and graduated from the University of Southern California.

-In 2016, he married Christine D'Souza Gelb, who is the principal of the A24-backed production and talent management firm, 2AM.
+In 2016, he married Christine D'Souza Gelb, the principal of the A24-backed production and talent management firm, 2AM.

 David Gelb released Jiro Dreams of Sushi in 2012.
 He created a food documentary series for Netflix called Chef's Table, which he considers a follow-up to Jiro Dreams of Sushi.

 Gelb's 2015 documentary, A Faster Horse, examines the development of the 2015 Ford Mustang, a film timed to coincide with the 50th anniversary of the first Mustang.

 Gelb, Brian McGinn and Jason Sterman produced Marvel's 616, a documentary series about the impact of Marvel Comics on culture.